 And finally, Kevin Bacon, Fred Ward and Michael Gross tackle flesh-eating worms in Tremors – a hilarious horror romp from director Ron Underwood.
 Utilising a simple premise and boosted by great practical effects, Tremors is the gift that keeps on giving and is always ripe for revisiting.

-Thank you for taking the time to read this post about the best horror movies on It’s A Stampede!.
-I hope this list provides you with plenty of great horror stories to sink your teeth into.
+Thank you for taking the time to read this post about the best horror movies, which was published on It’s A Stampede!.
+I hope this list provides you with plenty of great horror stories to sink your teeth into… and maybe gives you one or two sleepless nights.

-To save you some time, so you don’t have to scroll back through the post, here is the list of best horror movies in full:
+If you’re now more than ready to dive into a horror-fest, to save you having to scroll back through the post, here is the list of best horror movies in full:

 - The Exorcist (1973)